ComNetsHH/omnetpp-ml/docs/openai_gym.md

 In order for the OMNeT++ simulation to communicate with the Python side of the Veins-Gym, it needs to be aware of the message format.
 As the communication is done by exchanging Protocol Buffers messages via TCP, the respective Protocol Buffers definition has to be converted into a C++ class.
 The Protocol Buffers definition `veinsgym.proto` can be found in the [`protobuf` folder in the Veins-Gym repository](https://github.com/tkn-tub/veins-gym/tree/master/protobuf).
-Under the assumption that the Protocol Buffers definition is located in a subdirectory called `protobuf` and the OMNeT++ simulation is located in a directory called `scenario`, the conversion can be done using the following command:
+Under the assumption that the Protocol Buffers definition is located in a subdirectory called `protobuf` and the OMNeT++ simulation code is located in a directory called `scenario`, the conversion can be done using the following command:
 ```
 protoc --proto_path protobuf --cpp_out scenario veinsgym.proto
 ```